DevExpress/devextreme-documentation/api-reference/_hidden/dxDataGridColumn/calculateGroupValue.md

 The calculated value used to create and sort groups.

 ---
-This property accepts the name of the data source field that provides these values...
+This property accepts the name of the data source field that provides values by which to group grid records...

     {
         dataField: "Country",